beau-SC-dev/goo-sudo-curve/README.md

 SudoSwap curve based on GOO (Gradual Ownership Optimization) Issuance.
 Read the [GOO whitepaper here](https://www.paradigm.xyz/2022/09/goo).

+### Update
+I've added selling.
+To enable this, we "go backwards" on the GOO curve by a unit of time.
+Time, here, is replaced with number of items bought/sold, scaled to 1e18.

 The formula for going backwards on the curve is:
 $$sellPrice = { {\pm 4 \sqrt{b} \sqrt{m} t + 4b + mt^2} \over 4}$$
-where m = emissionMultiple, b = currentBalanceWad, and t = time to scale backwards, scaled to 1e18
+where m = emissionMultiple, b = currentBalanceWad, and t = time to scale backwards, scaled to 1e18.
+We use minus rather than plus, because...well, because it works in testing, and I haven't really considered why yet.

 ### Important Notes
 - This version is only built for "TOKEN" pool types, as it only supports buying.